CaroShaf/MechaCar_Statistical_Analysis/README.md

 Even Consumer Reports, however, covers a lot of subjective ground.
 Many of the above mentioned categories for which instrument-derived data is recommended can be fleshed out with qualitative data from road tests, such as driving experiences that could include smoothness of shifting, engine noise and suspension performance on varying road or emergency conditions.
-Ordinal or nominal categorical data could most certainly be collected in subjective areas and analyzed comparatively by examining third-party ratings (such as Consumer Reports) in contingency tables through a chi-squared test for each competitor and the MechaCar itself.
+Ordinal or nominal categorical data could most certainly be collected in subjective areas and analyzed comparatively by examining third-party ratings (such as Consumer Reports, Edmunds, KBB, JD Power, etc.) in contingency tables through a chi-squared test for each competitor and the MechaCar itself.
 In fact, Consumer Reports is a good example of how overall scores for vehicles are calculated and compared, most likely using similar analysis on both subjective and instrument-derived data.

-For categorical data (such as ranges of speeds, or type of driving to determine MPG) that can be obtained for factors represented in the list above, a one-way ANOVA can be used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class, or breaking and acceleration times of different cars in competitively classed vehicles).
+For categorical data (acceleration times in speed "buckets," or type of driving to determine MPG) that can be obtained for factors represented in the list above, a one-way ANOVA can be used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class, or breaking and acceleration times of different cars in competitively classed vehicles).
 A two-way ANOVA can do the same thing, but for two different independent variables (e.g., vehicle braking distance based on weather conditions and transmission type, again in the same vehicle class).

 Additionally, using one performance factor, such as 0-60 mph acceleration times, viewed against fuel economy, plotted for like drive trains and like displacement, would be a great way to visually compare performance of the MechaCar against its competitors, and could be easily completed in ggplot2 with the relevant data.
 A linear regression could be performed on the same data set with the drive train and displacement being a dependent variable.

+Some of this data is available or obtained through third-party sources, such as the EPA (for emissions) or NHTSA (for crash ratings).
+R and its associated libraries can complete a robust statistical analysis and visualization of this future study.